Amrinarosyd/Transjakarta_EDA/README.md

 6. jumlah_penumpang: Number of passengers on each route in the Transjakarta Passenger Datasets for 2021.

 ### Data Visualization
-Here's the link to [Tableau Data Visualization](https://public.tableau.com/app/profile/amrina.rosyada4149/viz/Transjakarta_Analysis/Story1?publish=yes) results and data analysis.
+The link to [Tableau Data Visualization](https://public.tableau.com/app/profile/amrina.rosyada4149/viz/Transjakarta_Analysis/Story1?publish=yes) results and data analysis as follows.